cybera/ookla-stacan-analysis/project-card.md

 <!-- This section provides a description of the dataset fields, and additional information about the dataset structure such as criteria used to create the splits, relationships between data points, etc. -->

+#### Ookla
 The Ookla dataset is organized into folders representing quarters (Q1-Q4) from 2019 through latest full quarter (Q4 2023 as of writing), each folder containing a single zip file with four files inside.

-Four different raw filetypes are present within the zip (.dbf, .prj, .shp, .shx), all geo datatypes that can be reconstructed to form maps with the below fields:
+Four different raw filetypes are present within the zip (.dbf, .prj, .shp, .shx), all geo datatypes that can be reconstructed to form maps with the below fields (and more in newer updates of the dataset):
 - `quadkey`: Identifier for the tile used to map the data, and where the remaining fields pertain to
 - `avg_d_kbps`: Average download speed in kbps
 - `avg_u_kbps`: Average upload speed in kbps